What You Need to Know About Lead in Drinking Water

 Test results: Is my result a problem?

 There is no safe level of lead in drinking water.
 Vermont has set a health advisory level for lead to the lowest level that can be detected, which is 0.001 mg/L (milligrams per liter).
-If you have lead in your water above (>) 0.001 mg/L, the Health Department recommends taking action to lower lead levels in your water, whether you are on a well or spring or on public (town) water.
-You can install a treatment system to remove lead, replace pipes or plumbing fixtures and fittings, drink and prepare food with bottled water, or get water from a known safe source.
+If you have lead in your water at or above 0.001 mg/L, the Health Department recommends taking action to lower lead levels.
+You can:

 Treatment options: Can I remove or lower the levels of lead in my water?

-These point-of-use (POU) treatment systems will also help remove lead from your water:
+These point-of-use (POU) treatment systems will help remove lead from your water:

 • Distillation: These units boil water and then recondense the steam.
 The lead is left behind during this process, along with hardness and other minerals.
 These units can produce several gallons of lead-free water per day.
 Install a system with an NSF/ANSI Standard 62 Certification.

 • Reverse osmosis (RO): This system uses a synthetic membrane that allows water to go through but leaves lead behind.
 The membrane is continually rinsed.
-When treating for lead, this system is typically installed under the kitchen sink.
+This system is typically installed under the kitchen sink when treating for lead.
 Install a system with an NSF/ANSI Standard 58 Certification.

 • Carbon filtration: This system uses a filter with carbon in it.
 As the water moves through the filter, lead is trapped by the carbon until the filter is saturated.
 Since the carbon filter can remove other minerals found in your water, it is difficult to know how long it will last.
 Some large carbon filters have been known to last for years, while some small filters may last for only weeks.
 Install a carbon filtration system with an NSF/ANSI Standard 53 Certification.

-You can also remove lead from your water by replacing any lead parts in your water system (for example, pipes, plumbing fixtures and fittings).
+You can also remove lead from your water by replacing any lead parts in your water system (for example, pipes, plumbing fixtures and fittings) with parts that are NSF/ANSI standard 61 certified.

 Re-test your drinking water for lead after any treatment system is installed to make sure levels are below the health advisory level.